BofA Securities lifts Graphic Packaging Holding Co [GPK] price estimate. Who else is bullish?

 GPK stock trade performance evaluation

-Graphic Packaging Holding Co [GPK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.15.
-With this latest performance, GPK shares gained by 0.47% in over the last four-week period, additionally sinking by -16.59% over the last 6 months – not to mention a drop of -6.26% in the past year of trading.
+Graphic Packaging Holding Co [GPK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.42.
+With this latest performance, GPK shares gained by 4.47% in over the last four-week period, additionally sinking by -12.07% over the last 6 months – not to mention a rise of 3.00% in the past year of trading.

 Graphic Packaging Holding Co [GPK]: An insightful look at the core fundamentals